US STOCKS-Wall St ends flat; S&P 500 snaps 3-day losing streak

 Shares of biotech companies were among the biggest drags, including Biogen, down 1.1 percent at $382.
 The Nasdaq Biotech Index was down 0.7 percent.

-The S&P financials were up 0.3 percent, helped by prospects for higher interest rates, while S&P consumer staples rose 0.5 percent, led by a 1.5 percent gain in Procter & Gamble
+The S&P financials were up 0.3 percent, helped by prospects for higher interest rates, while S&P consumer staples were up 0.5 percent.

-"People are sick of timing the Fed when it comes to this sector.
-People don't want to miss the boat," said Andrew Frankel, co-president of Stuart Frankel & Co in New York regarding the rise in financial shares.

 Another batch of strong economic data underscored views that the Federal Reserve could raise interest rates in September.